evolutionaryscale/esm/README.md

 ### Using ESM C 6B via SageMaker

-ESM-C models are also available on Amazon SageMaker.
+ESM C models are also available on Amazon SageMaker.
 They function similarly to the ESM3 model family, and you can refer to the sample notebooks provided in this repository for examples.

 After creating the endpoint, you can create a sagemaker client and use it the same way as a forge client.
 They share the same API.